African Self-Drive Adventure

 If you are travelling to another country, you might need a visa.
 It depends on which country you are going to and which country you are coming from.
 For example, some people need a visa to enter Canada, while others do not.
 It depends on the country where you reside and have a passport, not the country you are currently in.

 Canadians need a visa for Namibia and Zimbabwe, but not Botswana or Zambia.
-The visa can be purchased upon arrival or in advance on the internet.
+The visa can be purchased upon arrival or in advance online.
 We bought our visas in advance to avoid an hours-long queue at the airport with a planeload of passengers trying to get a visa.
 Then we can skip that line and go straight to immigration.

 We received our visa for Namibia in about five hours.
-Apparently, the visa for Zimbabwe will take until the end of August.
+A visa for Zimbabwe cannot be purchased more than a month in advance.
+Check the requirements for the countries you intend to visit.

 Malaria